ThomasFeher/armadillo/README.txt

 === 4.1: Caveats: Support for ACML and Intel MKL ===

-Armadillo can work with AMD Core Math Library and Intel's Math Kernel Library (MKL), however there are several caveats.
+Armadillo can work with AMD Core Math Library and Intel's Math Kernel Library (MKL) as fast replacements for BLAS and LAPACK.
+However, there are several caveats.

 On Linux systems, ACML and MKL are typically installed in a non-standard location, which can cause problems during linking.